TBD54566975/ssi-service/sip/sips/sip3/README.md

 type SigningConfig struct {
 	// Added with this SIP (e.g. did:example:abcd#key-1)
 	SigningKey string `json:"signingKey" validate:"required"`

-	// one of the following
-	JWT *string `json:"jwt,omitempty`
-	SignatureType `json:"signatureType" validate:"required"`
-}
+	// Where the value is either "JWT" or an LD Signature Suite such as "JsonWebSignature2020" SignatureType `json:"signatureType" validate:"required"` }
 ```